Maxwell's Equations in Matter

 The polarization current is given by

-The Ampere-Maxwell law (Eq.
-4 of the previous page) can now be rewritten as
+The Ampere-Maxwell law (4) can now be rewritten as

 Deﬁning the magnetic intensity by